lotta-schule/lotta/README.md

 ## What is Lotta

 Lotta is a simple-to use platform aimed at schools.
-Its comprehensible interface makes it easy for pupils and teachers to create a sophisticated webpage for their school, providing articles, files and media in access-controlled spaces.
+Its comprehensible interface makes it easy for students and teachers to create a sophisticated webpage for their school, providing articles, files and media in access-controlled spaces.